:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Sand for base sold separately

 For a premium price, you get solar LED lights and 360-degree adjustment in this cantilever patio umbrella by Hampton Bay.
 You also get a steel-and-aluminum frame, which should help this product last several seasons.
-We also appreciated its providing complete shade in which our tester comfortably could view his laptop screen, and how easily it cleaned up.
-Additionally, although the octagonal 11-foot canopy is large enough to cover six people at a table, it stows compactly.
+We also appreciated how it provided complete shade under which we could easily view a laptop screen, and we loved how easily it could be cleaned up.
+Additionally—although this octagonal 11-foot canopy is large enough to cover six people at a table—it stows compactly.
 The manufacturer says the canopy also resists UV rays.

-However, setting up the umbrella challenged our tester, who noted that though the assembly instructions were clear, the product took 40 minutes to put together.
-Fortunately, he said, the package included a helpful video.
+Setting up this umbrella proved to be difficult—even though the assembly instructions were clear, the product took 40 minutes to put together.
+Fortunately, the package included a helpful video.
 What wasn't included was the recommended 220 pounds of sand for the included base, so we used sandbags inside the base as a temporary solution.
 Despite these downsides, we recommend this for larger decks or patios.

 Style: Cantilever | Size: 11 feet | Weight: 68 pounds | Coverage Area: 6-chair table | Tilt: No | Materials: Aluminum and steel frame, olefin canopy